logicalgraphs/CryptoCoin/README.md

 ## TODOs:

-* fix Phemex initial deposit; DONE (database change)

-* add "rollback_today" which removes all data for today.
-NUPE
-  * I may need to add error-reportage to listing loader (and all loaders?)
-NUPE

-What I did instead was to prefilter the listings file before parsing it to JSON

-* add "compared to:,,day-after results:" to recommendations report.
+* write a comparison of recommendations from yesterday: how did they do today?

 * add a transfer protocol for coins (instead of dollars)

-* write a comparison of recommendations from yesterday: how did they do today?

 * We need to know the best (lowest) average price on a BUY recommendation and the best (highest) average price on a SELL recommendation... and not $0.00.